zH4x-Dev/DeveloperTools/README.md

 # DeveloperTools

-A collection of features that may be useful to plugin developers or organizations.
+A collection of features for plugin developers and organizations.

 All information exported/dumped from this plugin can be found in the `bakkesmod\data\DeveloperTools` directory in CSV format.